facelessuser/coloraide/docs/src/markdown/about/acknowledgments.md

 # Acknowledgments

-All projects gain help and inspiration from somewhere, and we wanted to document the places in which we we gathered knowledge, ideas, and help.
+All projects gain help and inspiration from somewhere, and we wanted to document the places in which we gathered knowledge, ideas, and help.

 ## Projects